-Due to it’s history, the wreck often creates a somber atmosphere in the minds of visiting divers.
-It lies only 500 meters from shore, near Alava Pier, at a maximum depth of 27 meters.
+Due to its history, the wreck often creates a sombre atmosphere in the minds of visiting divers.
+It lies only 500 meters from the shore, near Alava Pier, at a maximum depth of 27 meters.
 It is mostly tangled wreckage due to demolitions to protect passing shipping.
 It often has the worst visibility of all the Subic Bay dive sites, due to its proximity to the outflow of the Kalaklan River.

 The Landing Ship Tank (LST) was created during World War Two for the purpose of supporting amphibious operations, by carrying large amounts of vehicles, cargo and personnel directly onto the shore.
 More than a thousand vessels of this type were commissioned by the US Navy.
 The basic design for the LST required a vessel capable of ocean travel, yet with a shallow draft for beaching operations.

-The ultimate design incorporated a variable ballast system, a length of 100m (328ft), a 15m (50ft) beam and minimum draft of 1.2m (3.8ft).
-With an unloaded weight of just 1780 tones, this scheme served to distribute the ship’s weight over a large area, allowing it to float higher in the water for landing.
+The ultimate design incorporated a variable ballast system, a length of 100m (328ft), a 15m (50ft) beam and a minimum draft of 1.2m (3.8ft).
+With an unloaded weight of just 1780 tons, this scheme served to distribute the ship’s weight over a large area, allowing it to float higher in the water for landing.
 They could accommodate all types of Allied military vehicles and later production designs could also house and deploy a landing craft utility (LCU) or landing craft tank (LCT) from its main hold.
-She could transport over 2200 tones of cargo, men or machines.
-Her crew compliment was 8-110 officers and 100-115 sailors.
+She could transport over 2200 tonnes of cargo, men or machines.
+Her crew complement was 8-110 officers and 100-115 sailors.

-This 100 meter long vessel was deliberately scuttled in 1946 and now sits upright in the center of the bay with a maximum depth of 36m.
+This 100-meter-long vessel was deliberately scuttled in 1946 and now sits upright in the centre of the bay with a maximum depth of 36m.
 Her giant bow doors have dropped away to the sea floor, although her main loading ramp remains raised.
-Along her front and mid-section the wreck is intact and contains a football pitch sized vehicle loading deck, which is easy to penetrate at each end.
+Along her bow and mid-section, the wreck is intact and contains a football pitch-sized vehicle loading deck, which is easy to penetrate at each end.

-Her forward gun platforms (for 1x 3″ gun and 2x twin 20mm guns) remain in place.
+Her forward gun platforms (f 1×3″ gun and 2x twin-20mm guns) remain in place, although the weapons have gone.
 The top decks of her stern (rear) section have collapsed structurally, although the tangled wreckage attracts a wealth of marine life and schools of large barracuda, jacks and fusilier are common here.
 One of the best dive sites for reliably good visibility.
-With luck, visiting divers may be treated to a swim-past by the bull shark that inhabits the deep sections of the bay.
+The site used to be famous for having resident bull sharks, but none have been sighted since 2010.

 Another post-war amphibious assault wreck is the Landing Craft Utility.
 There were many variants of utility landing craft designed and built during World War Two.
 This vessel type was used for transporting personnel or small vehicles onto beaches.
 The example dived in Subic Bay was actually designated as a ‘Landing Craft Tank’ (LCT6).
 Vessels of this type could be stored and operated from the larger Landing Ship Tank (LST) vessels.

-This remarkable wreck is stepped in history.
 The schooner-rigged diesel powered yacht was built in 1914 and originally named the ‘MV Hermes’ and sold to German owners.
 It was at dock in Honolulu at the start of WWI, so was confiscated into U.S. Navy service by executive order and renamed the ‘USS Hermes’.
 She served the Navy for the duration of that war, operating as a submarine patrol vessel and general intelligence-gathering patrol craft around the Hawaiian islands.
-After the War, she continued in official service, firstly with the Hawaiian Government as a tender for leper colonies and then as a store ship and general auxiliary for the Pacific Air Detachment.
+After the War, she continued in official service, firstly with the Hawaiian Government as a tender for leper colonies and then as a store ship and general auxiliary for the Pacific Air Detachment

 With the start of hostilities in WWII, she was again commissioned into US Navy service, on the 5th December 1941, and served with distinction during the conflict – earning a ‘Battle Star’ in recognition.
-Upon entering military service, she was fitted with an vintage (Spanish-American War era) 47 mm gun and two .50 caliber machine guns.
+Upon entering military service, she was fitted with a vintage, Spanish-American War era, 47 mm gun and two .50 calibre machine guns.